 Our German for toddlers and preschoolers involve lots of interaction, drama, dance and movement to help build your child's confidence with the German language.

 We also offer a primary school program for kids between the ages of 4 and 11 years.
 These classes are also suitable for foundation stage (pre-kindergarten) and key stages 1-2 (kindergarten to 5th grade).
 Expect lots of music, interaction and creative play!

 Where can I find your German for classes for kids?

 Our German classes for kids are currently running at BilinguaSing Warwick & Coventry, with more locations soon to be announced!

 We live too far away to attend your classes, can we buy your German songs on your website?

 Join our FREE community of BilinguaSingers in 3 steps:

-Step 1: Subscribe to BilinguaSing TV for free German lessons for babies, preschoolers and primary school kids
+Step 1: Subscribe to BilinguaSing TV for free online German lessons for babies, preschoolers and primary school kids

 Step 2: Subscribe to the BilinguaSing newsletter for regular tips about learning German at home with your family

-Step 3: Join our free BilinguaSing Family group on Facebook so you can be part of a growing community of language learners!
+Step 3: Join our free BilinguaSing Family group on Facebook so you can be part of a growing community of online language learners!